feevos/ssg2/README.md

 # CITATION

-If you find this work / part of this work please star our repo and cite our work:
+If you find this work / part of this work useful please star our repo and cite our work:
 ```
 @misc{diakogiannis2023ssg2,
       title={SSG2: A new modelling paradigm for semantic segmentation},